gophergala2016/rex/README.md

 to provide a low barrier to entry by utilizing existing commodity phones and set-top boxes.

-This project examples to demonstrate the core technologies (unfortunately the full game demo had to be postponed!).
+This project contains examples to demonstrate the core technologies (unfortunately the full game demo had to be postponed!).
 But, the core deliverable is the open source messaging framework that can be used to build more advanced games when more resources (i.e. time and money) are available.

 For more information about how a REx application works see the design [document](docs/design.md).